Jiganesh/codetrek/README.md

 Key takeaways and learnings from my mistake:
 - Remember you just need to solve one question a day that's it that's the secret.Nothing more Nothing less.
 This statergy avoids depression, burnout and maintains consistency and helps to get whatever you studied absorbed.
+I loved programming so I used to hit 16 hours daily doing it - office work included

 - Rather than solving three questions try to solve one question with three approaches (this thing exponentially improved problem solving skills)